Buena Fe (band)

 The name, "Buena Fe", translates literally to "Good Faith" in Spanish, but idiomatically as "Good Will".

 History

 Israel Rojas Fiel, a lawyer, and Yoel Martínez Rodríguez, a music student, formed the duo.
 In November 1999, they made their debut with the song Intimidad.
 As a result, the Association "Hermanos Saíz" in Guantánamo invited the duo to join them.

 In 2001 they moved to Havana to record their first album, Déjame entrar (Let me in).
-This way they also left behind the poverty lived by most cubans living in provinces other than Habana.
 Once in Habana, they joined the agency Musicuba, of the label EGREM.
 Since then they adopted the band format.

-On May 13, 2007 the group announced the death of its guitarist Dairon Rodríguez Lobaina, who died at the age of 32 due to a heart attack.
+On May 13, 2007 [check year], the group announced the death of its guitarist Dairon Rodríguez Lobaina, who died at the age of 32 due to a heart attack.

 Style

 The music of Buena Fe has a unique sound and excellent compositions.
 The trova influences are present in all their lyrics, which contain thoughts about the contemporary life, with contemporary sonority, allowing arrangements that makes each song fit in many Cuban genres, with influences from pop and rock.

 Although the experts include them in the pop genre, according to Israel they make fusion music based in the trova style; and, while having pop tendencies, they use other styles and influences as well, which allows them to present more elaborate ideas.
 Also according to Israel, although they don't claim to be a pop band, they are not concerned with being classified as such, but however he thinks that they do more than pop music.

 According to Yoel, they make a fusion using pop music and trova, besides playing with other styles to keep the texts flowing.
 Also according to Yoel, some say that Buena Fe makes trova if playing with the guitar alone; and makes Cuban pop rock if playing with the band; and this might be true, except for the fact that they also experiment a lot.

 They try to avoid categories; trying to make prevail the poetry and the venturous verse; trying to wrap it with pop rock sonorities, but with a direct link to what used to be the intelligent songs that was made from the 60s to the 80s in Cuba.